spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/product-options/managing-product-options.md

     This refreshes the page with the success message displayed.

 **Tips and tricks**
-* To deselect all the products on the page, select **Deselect all on the page**.
+* To clear all the products on the page, select **Deselect all on the page**.
 This is usually useful when you filter the products using the search field.
-* After deselecting products, you can view the products to be deassigned on the **Products to be deassigned** subtab.
+* After clearing the products, you can view the products to be deassigned on the **Products to be deassigned** subtab.
 To unselect a product from being deassigned, select **Remove** next to the desired product.

 ## Activating and deactivating a product option